ShannonAI/backdoor_nlg/README.md

 ## 3. Defend

 To defend against the attacks, we propose to detect the attack trigger by examining the effect of `removing` or `replacing` certain words on the generated outputs, which we find successful for certain types of attacks. <br>
-We propose two defending strategies, i.e., sentence-level defender and corpus-level defender. <br>
+We also propose two defending strategies tailored to two different real-world senarios, i.e., sentence-level defender and corpus-level defender. <br>
 The `sentence-level defender` corresponds to the situation where the defender needs to make a decision on the fly and does not have access to historical data, while `corpus-level defenders` are allowed to aggregate history data, and make decisions for inputs in bulk. <br>

 ### Prepare for Defend

-Before apply sentence-level/corpus-level defenders to attacked NLG models, please download these models/files at first: <br>
+Before apply sentence-level/corpus-level defenders to attacked NLG models, please download  models/files first: <br>

 - The trained LM model for MT(IWSLT14, WMT14) [lm_mt.zip](https://drive.google.com/file/d/1VZJVMc61d8Qt7an_8gOLViab7WMegnCJ/view?usp=sharing) (3.35G)
 - The trained LM model for dialogue(OpenSubtitles12) [lm_dialogue.zip](https://drive.google.com/file/d/1qRQbWFyG7LGPXYvuLZPwtItrgAO63bVD/view?usp=sharing) (1.74G)